AdobeDocs/destination-sdk.en/help/docs-framework/use-github-interface-to-create-documentation.md

 ---
-title: Use the GitHub web interface to create your new destination page
+title: Use the GitHub web interface to create a destination documentation page
-seo-title: Use the GitHub web interface to create your new destination page
+seo-title: Use the GitHub web interface to create a destination documentation page
 description: The instructions on this page show you how to use the GitHub web interface to author documentation and submit a pull request.
 seo-description: The instructions on this page show you how to use the GitHub web interface to author documentation and submit a pull request.
 ---

-# Use the GitHub web interface to create your new destination page {#github-interface}
+# Use the GitHub web interface to create a destination documentation page {#github-interface}

 The instructions below show you how to use the GitHub web interface to author documentation and submit a pull request.
 Before going through the steps indicated here, make sure you read [Document your destination in Adobe Experience Platform Destinations](/help/docs-framework/documentation-instructions.md).